RagnarB83/ash-documentation/docs/mtd_tutorial.rst

 The 100 ps simulation is qualitatively correct but breaks symmetry a little bit and obviously these simulations are still far from being converged.

 To reduce the sampling error, we could continue to increase the simulation time beyond 100 ps.
-However, an even better approach is to utilize multi-walker metadynamics.
+However, an even better approach is to utilize multi-walker metadynamics (see :doc:`Biased-sampling` for more information).
 By simply running multiple metadynamics simulations (each simulation being a walker) with a shared biasdirectory, the different walkers will more quickly sample the free-energy surface.
 Multiple walkers is more efficient as we can e.g. use 10 CPU cores to run 10 metadynamics simulations for a tenfold improvement in sampling.
 This is more efficient than using the CPU cores to speed-up the speed of the Hamiltonian in each timestep
 (i.e. speeding up xTB by its own parallelization).
 Multiple-walker metadynamics only requires one to launch multiple ASH metadynamics jobs where the biasdirectory variable points to a shared, globally available biasdirectory.